house-of-abbey/GarminHomeAssistant/README.md

 <img src="images/SimTapResponse.png" width="400" title="Tap Triggered"/>

 The application will display a 'toast' showing HomeAssistant's friendly name of the triggered item.
 The toast will disappear after a short while if not dismissed by the user.
 N.B.
-There are reports that on the Forerunner 55 device, the toasts do not dissapear without manual intervention.
-On other devices like the Venu 2 the toast can take 15 seconds to dissappear if not dismissed.
+There are reports that on the Forerunner 55 device, the toasts do not disappear without manual intervention.
+On other devices like the Venu 2 the toast can take 15 seconds to disappear if not dismissed.
 Unfortunately, there is no API call to change this behaviour.

 ## External Device Changes